 The system comes with screens that are the exact replica of the entire Cardiology workflow like admission form, assessments, progress notes, and nursing charts.
 In addition, the system captures real-time clinical parameters of every individual coming from multiple devices (which can be viewed on a single interface) and stores variations of the same forever on the cloud, so it can be accessed by the doctor at any point of time.
 In order to reduce human errors, the system has automatic calculators for ordering/prescribing /monitoring feeds and medication statuses.

 It caters to all the responsibilities of various roles/owners (Nurse, Dietician, Rehab.
 Counselor, Senior Doctor, Cardiologist, and Administrator).
 It’s an effort to virtually eliminate human error in health monitoring.
 Solution current USP is in live data monitoring- anytime-anywhere (agnostics to ICCU device vendors), auto discharge summary, and prediction of onset of infections & other perinatal health problems.
 Post-discharge from the hospital, discharge data is pushed into PHR.
 The PHR (Patient Health Record) – Automates Vital monitoring, prescription & lab investigations, vaccination record & scheduler.

 It also provides the doctors with a solution to all the problems related to manual paperwork (such as duplication of records while preparing progress notes and discharge summary) by automatically generating progress notes of hospital stay as well as a discharge summary.

-The data of feed intake, urine output, and daily assessment of child are captured in MySQL database.
+The daily datafeed of the patient with multiple parameters are captured in MySQL database.
 I-CCC+ thus performs the role of the first Big Data hub (of both structured and unstructured data) of individuals across and offering temporal (longitudinal) data of their stay in the Hospital.

 STATIN.BI platform integration with Hospital Information Systems (HIS)